 Winter in Alaska—December Through March

 Winters in Alaska can be harsh and beautiful.
 Weather is extremely cold and storms are severe.
 Winter activities such as dog sledding, snow shoeing and skiing are possible.
 A popular attraction during Alaska’s winter is viewing the northern lights (aurora borealis).
 Specialty lodges offer comfortable accommodations for hearty travelers willing to brave cold long nights to witness this spectacle of nature.
-Seeking an Alaska northern lights cruise?
+What’s the best time to cruise Alaska to see the northern lights?
 Look to our dedicated page on northern lights cruises for tips and best places to spot the aurora.

 Best Time to Cruise Alaska